AzerPUG/DruidOnly-Raids/README.md

 Feasts will be provided, if you rather eat personal food, bring at least 20!

 # Signing Up.
-If you read this document and are willing to abide by both the AzerPUG standard rules, as well as those stated in here, you can sign up, assuming you can make the following DeadLines:
+If you read this document and are willing to abide by both the AzerPUG standard rules, as well as those stated in here, you can sign up:
-There are a few DeadLines you are supposed to meet with Signing up.
-Please keep those in mind:
-- Registration Deadline: 05/06/2021
-- Requirements DeadLine: 12/06/2021
-- TexMeeting DeadLine: 18/06/2021
+- Registration & Requirements DeadLine: 12/06/2021, 18:00 Server Time.
+(1 hour before the Meeting of the Druids).
 - Druid Only Raid: 19/06/2021

 You can sign up by sending Tex a DM on Discord through Tex#1991.